List of Saw characters: Alison and Diana Gordon

 Alison and Diana Gordon are the wife and daughter of Dr. Lawrence Gordon.
-They are held hostage by Zep Hindle as a part of Lawrence's test; one of Jigsaw's reasons for testing Lawrence was because Lawrence had cheated on his wife.
-Lawrence is ordered to kill Adam, who is chained up in the bathroom g with him, or Alison and Diana will be killed.
-When Lawrence fails to do so, Zep attempts to kill both Alison and Diana, but they are rescued by Detective David Tapp.
-The DVD commentary for Saw 3D reveals Alison divorced Lawrence because of his unstable mindset.
+They are held hostage by Zep Hindle as a part of Dr. Gordon's test; one of Jigsaw's reasons for testing Dr. Gordon was because Dr. Gordon had cheated on his wife, as well as being cold and uncaring towards his daughter.
+Dr. Gordon is ordered to kill Adam, who is chained up in the bathroom with him, by six o'clock, or else Alison and Diana will be killed.
+When Dr. Gordon fails to do so, Zep attempts to kill both Alison and Diana, but they are rescued by Detective David Tapp.
+The DVD commentary for Saw 3D reveals Alison divorced Dr. Gordon because of his unstable mindset.